For Loops (Iteration)

 2y

-Note that pass is the empty instruction.
+The keyword pass is the empty instruction.
 It has no effect and simply passes to the next line.
+It is required here because Python does not permit empty for loops.

 (digits, alphas) = ("012", "xy")